eic/EICrecon/src/benchmarks/reconstruction/tracking_efficiency/README.md

 # Needed during debugging if you pause code execution with breakpoints
 -Pjana:timeout=0

+# Number of events to process.
+# (If events needs to be skipped there is also -Pjana:nskip flag)
+-Pjana:nevents=100

 # xxx:LogLevel - various plugins/factories logging levels
 # trace, debug, info, warn, error, critical, off:
 # trace    - something very verbose like each hit parameter